berntgl/ESDist/README.md

 # fxsizedistr
-An R package for calculating effect size distributions in meta analyses
+An R package for calculating effect size distributions in meta analyses.